CESNET/Nemea/README.md

 in this document: **vagrant**, **binary packages** and **source codes**.

+## Vagrant

+To try the system "out-of-box", you can use [Vagrant](https://www.vagrantup.com/).
+For more information see [./vagrant/](./vagrant/).

 ## Binary packages

 The NEMEA system can be installed from binary RPM packages.
-To add CESNET's repository containing the packages, run (as root/sudo):
+To add CESNET repository containing the packages, run (as root/sudo):

 ```
 rpm -ivh https://homeproj.cesnet.cz/rpm/liberouter/devel/x86_64/liberouter-devel-1.0.0-1.noarch.rpm
 ```